-The University provides email access, or you can access a web-based account via the Internet.
+Each of the universities provide email access, or you can access a web-based account via the Internet.
 If you bring a laptop, there will be places to use it on campus and in your housing arrangement.
 There are also various computer labs on campus.
 You will need to purchase a UK adapter for your computer if you bring one.
-Make sure that if you have a three prong computer plug that you purchase a two prong converter (to plug into your adapter) that turns into a three prong so that you can charge your computer.
+Make sure that if you have a three-prong computer plug that you purchase a two-prong converter (to plug into your adapter) that turns into a three prong so that you can charge your computer.